Dordrecht during world war two

 Gefreiter Walter Hallweger.

-Gefreiter Walter Hallweger was born on January 19, 1924 in Bergen (Affing), Landkreis Aichach-Friedberg, Bavaria.
-He served with 386-2/St.Kp.Grenadier.Ersatz.Batalion.163, which was likely the unit he joined and the unit listed on his identification tag.
-On October 18, 1944, Gefreiter Hallweger was killed in action in Dordrecht at the age of twenty.
-He was initially buried in the general cemetery in Dordrecht.
-On August 14, 1947, he was reburied at the German military cemetery in Ysselsteyn.
-He is buried in block CP - row 10 - grave 232. *13
+Gefreiter Walter Hallweger was born on January 19, 1924, in Bergen (Affing), Landkreis Aichach-Friedberg, Bavaria.
+He served in 386-2/St.Kp.Grenadier.Ersatz.Batalion.163, though this was likely the unit he was assigned to upon enlistment and the one recorded on his Erkennungsmarke (identification tag).
+On October 18, 1944, Gefreiter Hallweger fell in Dordrecht at the age of twenty.
+He was initially buried in Row 20, Grave 64 in the German section of the general cemetery in Dordrecht.
+On August 14, 1947, he was reburied at the German military cemetery in Ysselsteyn, where he now rests in Block CP - Row 10 - Grave 232 *13

 *1 Source : Volksbund Deutsche Kriegsgräberfürsorge.